Big Dyke Energy released its first single about punk, protest and reclaiming Pride.

 Elvis Presley, Belle and Sebastian, Sheryl Crow, Third Eye Blind, Oasis, Jeff Buckley, Kid Ory, and Thirty Seconds to Mars are some of my all-time favorites.
 I hadn’t listened to much punk rock before recording “Get the L Out.”
 I researched what makes a good punk song, such as building the anger throughout the track and highlighting a political message that matters.
 My brother recommended I check out the metal band Kittie, and that helped me figure out where to lay down the lyrics in my song.
 It was a challenge, but I’m proud of the end result.

-Your first single is reminiscent of the Riot Grrrl era, the underground feminist punk movement which started in Washington State, where you currently reside.
-It’s awesome that you’ve brought that vibe into what you’re doing.
+VC: Your first single is reminiscent of the Riot Grrrl era, the underground feminist punk movement which started in Washington State, where you currently reside.
+You’ve brought that vibe into what you’re doing.
 Tell me about the politics behind your debut single “Get the L Out.”

 “They don’t do anything but steal our resources and gaslight us for condemning their misogyny and homophobia.
 Lesbians are the only sexual orientation that excludes penis, and modern LGBTQ+ orgs and media hate us for that…”